syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

     propertyNames = New String() {"CharacterFormat.Bold", "CharacterFormat.Italic"}
     propertyValues = New String() {True.ToString(), True.ToString()}

-    'Find all bold and italic text.
+    'Find all the bold and italic text.
     Dim textRanges As List(Of Entity) = document.FindAllItemsByProperties(EntityType.TextRange, propertyNames, propertyValues)

-    'Iterates the textRanges and remove the bold and italic For i = 0 To textRanges.Count - 1
+    'Iterate the textRanges and remove the bold and italic For i = 0 To textRanges.Count - 1
         Dim textRange As WTextRange = TryCast(textRanges(i), WTextRange) textRange.CharacterFormat.Bold = False